Tylan/check_snmp_printer/README.md

 # check_snmp_printer
 Icinga Plugin for Checking SNMP Printer Status (Trays and Consumables) which includes PerfData.

+Forked and modified from Franky Van Liedekerke's 2014 version.

 ## Getting Started

 These instructions assume your Icinga2 is installed on a RHEL/CentOS system.
 You may need to modify slightly to work with other systems.